A. Elijah meets Ahab.

 iv.
 The appeal of Elijah made it clear that there was a difference between the service of Baal and the service of Yahweh.
 Perhaps in the minds of many, there was not a great difference - the only important thing was to have some kind of religion, and to be sincere about that, following your heart to whatever god your heart might lead you to.
 Yet Elijah knew that it could never be this way.
 You either served Baal or you served Yahweh; there was a difference.

 v.
-Elijah's appeal also called his hearers to account for the period of time in which they had made not decision between Yahweh and Baal.
-"How long," he asked them.
-"How many more sermons do you want?
+Elijah’s appeal also called his hearers to account for the period of time in which they had not made a decision between Yahweh and Baal.
+“How long,” he asked them.
+“How many more sermons do you want?
 How many more Sundays must roll away wasted?
 How many warnings, how many sicknesses, how many toilings of the bell to warn you that you must die?
 How many graves must be dug for your family before you will be impressed?
 How many plagues and pestilences must ravage this city before you will turn to God in truth?
-How long halt ye between two opinions?"
+How long halt ye between two opinions?”
 (Spurgeon)

 d.
-But the people answered him not a word: There was no object and no repentance.
+But the people answered him not a word: There was no objection and no repentance.
 They lacked the courage to either defend their position or to change it.
 They were willing to live unexamined lives of low conviction.

 i.
 Elijah could so accurately see their hearts because he could see their actions.
 It was as if he said, “I know you are not decided in opinion, because you are not decided in practice.
 If God be God, follow him; if Baal, follow him.
 You are not decided in practice.”
 (Spurgeon)